Skip to main content

 • March 2024

-If the introduction of the system is promoted without BPR at the counter, there is a risk that the procedures will become more complicated and the work of the staff in the backyard will increase.
-It is necessary to clarify the "shape (goal) of the counter that we aim for" and promote it so that both counter work and backyard work will be efficient.
+If only the system is introduced without conducting counter BPR, there is a risk that the procedures will become complicated and the work on the back yard staff side will increase.
+It is necessary to clarify the "counter (goal) that we aim for" and proceed so that both counter operations and back yard operations will be efficient.

 *BPR

-Digital Agency carries out support projects to promote the Municipal DX services counter (One-stop, no writing service) of local governments.
+Digital Agency will carry out a support project to promote the local government's Municipal DX services counter (One-stop, no writing service).

-• BPR Advisor Dispatch Project: Highly knowledgeable and experienced local government officials are commissioned as advisors to the Liaison DX and dispatched to local governments of their choice to share know-how, etc., for the purpose of "creating opportunities" for local governments to self-drive the Liaison BPR.
+• BPR Advisor dispatch program: Local government officials with extensive expertise and experience in counter DX are commissioned as advisors and dispatched to local governments upon request to share know-how, etc., for the purpose of "creating opportunities" for local governments to self-drive counter BPR.

-• BPR Advisor Development Project: We aim to create environments where local governments can help each other and co-create each other by training people who are newly aiming to become BPR Advisor as "trainees" and increasing the number of advisors.
+• The BPR Advisor Development Project aims to create an atmosphere in which local governments help each other and co-create by training new people who aim to become a BPR Advisor as "trainees" and increasing the number of advisors.

 • Municipal DXSaaS services counter

-On the Government Cloud developed by Digital Agency, several business operators selected by Digital Agency build "Package for Window DX" functions (SaaS), and local governments can select and use the functions.
+On the Government Cloud developed by Digital Agency, multiple business operators selected by Digital Agency build "Package contributing to counter digital transformation" functions (SaaS), and local governments can select and use the functions.

-We will provide opportunities for local government officials to exchange opinions, share the knowledge of leading local governments, and share the awareness of local governments using the BPR Advisor Dispatch Project.
+It provides a venue for local government officials to exchange opinions, share the knowledge of preceding local governments, and share the awareness of local governments using the BPR Advisor Dispatch Project.